paulati/ncomms-24-47757/accelerated_elements/readme.md

 ### c.
 Aves

 We identified conserved regions in aves using `phastCons` function with the same parameters values used for amniotes conserved elements computation (expected.length = 45, target.coverage = 0.3, rho = 0.
-3, viterbi=TRUE), for a sub-alignment of "77 pathways" containing the species listed in Data 2.c. phastCons `most.conserved` results (conserved elements detected by the Viterbi algorithm) were then filtered according to our criteria for informative regions.
+3, viterbi=TRUE), for a sub-alignment of "77 pathways" containing the species listed in [Species 2.c](#c\.-aves). phastCons `most.conserved` results (conserved elements detected by the Viterbi algorithm) were then filtered according to our criteria for informative regions.

 A region was considered informative when the associated alignment fulfilled the following four conditions: